nma/nma.github.io/nma.github.io/content/blog/2016-11-26-setup-ssl-on-heroku-with-letsencrypt.md

 tags: ['Open Source', 'DevOps']
 ---

 So this weekend I had some time to help out on a opensource project manage by some awesome Toronto folks.
-Yay Toronto!

 Task breakdown as follows.